Communicating Communism: Social Spaces and the Creation of a “Progressive” Public Sphere in Kerala, India.

 The Hindu caste system divided society into four castes based on hierarchy – the Brahmins, Kshatriyas, Vaishyas and Shudras – the Brahmins being considered the “purest” and the Shudras the “impure”.
 Each caste had a set of laws of purity and pollution that governed their interactions with other castes.
 The lowest castes were treated as untouchables – a segregation that also reflected in their expulsion from mainstream public sphere.

-During my archival work, I came across an article two articles in Bhashaposhini and one in Vidyavinodini, all published in the 1920s.
+During my archival work, I came across two articles in Bhashaposhini and one in Vidyavinodini, all published in the 1920s.

 (Kunhiraman 2013, 86-87); a kavala is a foursquare and acted as the node of activity in the villages or neighbourhoods (see Figure 1).